Multi-Purchase Behavior: Modeling, Estimation and Optimization: Model: Choice Probabilities, Relation to MNL and Estimation

-\section{Data Augmentation before MLE for the \bmvlk~Model}
+\subsection{Data Augmentation before MLE for the \bmvlk~Model}

 If we want to estimate a \bmvlk \ model where $K$ is smaller than the size of some purchased bundles in the dataset, then we can pre-process these observations.
 In particular, we first partition the purchased bundle, which is of size larger than $K$, into subsets of size at most $K$, and augment each such subset as an additional observation.
 We consider all possible such partitions and assign them equal probability weights (see Algorithm~\ref{alg:est}).
 The MLE objective is also updated to incorporate these importance weights.
+In other words, the probability of purchasing bundle $\tilde{S}_l$ from offer set $C_l$ when $\tilde{S}_l > K$ can be written as: $\textrm{Prob}(\tilde{S}_l | C_l) = \frac{1}{|Q_l|}\sum_{\left( A_1, \cdots A_{t} \right) \in Q_l} \prod_{k=1}^{t} \textrm{Prob} (A_k|C_l)$, where each set $A_k$ satisfies $|A_k| \leq K$ needed for the model.
+Note that in the generative process assumed for this pre-processing step, each partitioning of the original $\tilde{S}_l$ is assigned equal likelihood.
+This is a choice that was made to balance simplicity while addressing the model-dataset incompatibility issue.
+The choice of weights do not change the nature of tractability of estimation.
+For instance, when the offered set $C_l$ is the same for each observation $l$, then the estimation problem remains convex even if the weights are assumed unequal.
+The estimates themselves would change.
+Changing the generative process to include latent variables could be another direction that we could take to improve on the current process, but we defer this to future work.